 Melt your shea butter, just until it is liquefied. shea butter melting point is about 90 F – 100 F degrees.

 Pour a small amount of melted butter in 3 separate medicine cups.

-Using your pipette, suck up one color at a time and lightly squeeze the color as your pass back and forth over your donut bath bombs.
+Using your pipette, lightly squeeze (one) color )at a time) as you pass back and forth over your donut bath bombs.

-This is how you can create your own DIY donut bath bomb.
+This is how you can create your own DIY donut shaped bath bombs.
 This is a fairly straight forward process, but if you’re an experienced bath bomber, there are many other more complex recipes out there.